iankorf/MCB185-2023/Unit0/README.md

 The `add` argument tells `git` we intend to put this file in our repo.
 Not all files in your current directly need to go into your repo.
-For example, you may have some temporary program outout you were using for debugging.
+For example, you may have some temporary program output you were using for debugging.

 The `commit` tells `git` we are done with edits, and the `-m` provides a short message about what work was done.
 The message might be as simple as "update" or